Active Exploration via Autoregressive Generation of Missing Data: Experimental details

-\paragraph{Ensembles (Figure~\ref{fig:mind_evals})} We describe the ensembling approach used in the uncertainty quantification plots in Figure~\ref{fig:mind_evals} (right).
-Our ensembles take a base model is a DistilBERT that is trained to take in article headlines $Z^{(a)}$, which is fed into a MLP which predicts the click-rate.\footnote{MLP width 100, 3 layers, learning rate 1e-5 on the head and 1e-8 on DistilBERT, weight decay 0.01, AdamW optimizer.} To construct our ensembles computationally efficiently, we just ensemble the weights of the MLP head.
-We freeze the DistilBERT weights and train 50 independent MLP heads from scratch with random initialization and bootstrapped training data to create the ensemble.
+\paragraph{Ensembles (Figure~\ref{fig:mind_evals}).} The ensembling approach used in the uncertainty quantification plots in Figure~\ref{fig:mind_evals} (right) takes a base model that is a DistilBERT that is trained to take in article headlines $Z^{(a)}$, which is fed into an MLP with a sigmoid head that predicts binary outcomes. \footnote{MLP width 100, 3 layers, learning rate 1e-5 on the head and 1e-8 on DistilBERT, weight decay 0.01, AdamW optimizer.} To save computation, we freeze the DistilBERT weights and just ensemble the weights of the MLP head (50 copies) using bootstrapped data.

-\paragraph{Additional ensemble results (randomized prior)} In Figure~\ref{fig:randomized_prior_calibration}, we include a ``randomized prior'' variant of ensembling that initializes each neural network model in the ensemble in a particular way to encourage diversity \cite{osband2018randomized}.
-Specifically, we modify the ensembling procedure described earlier so that each of the 50 MLP heads incorporate their own prior networks, which we denote using $g_{1},\ldots,g_{50}$, which are MLP heads with the same architecture with randomly initialized weights; Note that the prior network weights are \textit{not} trained.
+\paragraph{Additional randomized prior results.} In Figure~\ref{fig:randomized_prior_calibration}, we include a ``randomized prior'' ensembling approach which initializes each neural network model in the ensemble in a particular way to encourage diversity \citep{osband2018randomized}.
+We modify the ensembling procedure described earlier so that each of the 50 MLP heads incorporates their own prior networks, which we denote using $g_{1},\ldots,g_{50}$, which are MLP heads with the same architecture with randomly initialized weights.
+Note that the prior network weights are \textit{not} trained.
 Let $f_{\theta_1},\ldots,f_{\theta_{50}}$ denote the trainable MLP heads.
-The model predicts Bernoulli success probabilities as follows

-Above ,we use $\varphi(Z^{(a)})$ to denote the trained DistilBERT embedding of the text headline $Z^{(a)}$.
-Also, $\sigma$ is a prior scaling term hyperparameter.
+The model predicts Bernoulli success probabilities using $\text{sigmoid}(f_{\theta_i}(\varphi(Z^{(a)}))+\sigma \cdot g_{i}(\varphi(Z^{(a)})))$, where $\varphi(Z^{(a)})$ denotes the trained DistilBERT embedding of the text headline $Z^{(a)}$. $\sigma$ is a prior scaling term hyperparameter.

-Although tuning the prior scaling for the randomized prior can achieve approximately calibrated uncertainty (in contrast to regular ensembling), posterior sampling with autoregressive generation (PS-AR) is advantageous over ensembling with randomized priors because i) PS-AR simply updates its posterior beliefs by conditioning on the history, while ensembling must update models by fine-tuning the models via gradient updates on the new data, and ii) the pretraining procedure for PS-AR automatically calibrates uncertainty well as long through standard sequence loss modeling.
+Although tuning the prior scaling for the randomized prior can achieve approximately calibrated uncertainty (in contrast to regular ensembling), posterior sampling with autoregressive generation (PSAR) is advantageous over ensembling with randomized priors because i) PSAR simply updates its posterior beliefs by conditioning on the history, while ensembling must update models by fine-tuning the models via gradient updates on the new data, and ii) the pretraining procedure for PSAR automatically calibrates uncertainty well through standard sequence loss modeling.